Marina Mora

 Marina Mora Montero (born c.
-1980) is a Peruvian model and beauty pageant titleholder who as Miss La Libertad, was elected Miss Peru 2002 and represented Peru at Miss World 2002 where she finished third.
+1980) is a Peruvian model and beauty pageant titleholder who as Miss La Libertad, was selected Miss Peru 2002 and represented Peru at Miss World 2002.

-In 2016, she was guest judge in the final Miss Peru 2016 beauty pageant, celebrated in the Ecological Center and Studios of America Television Production, Pachacamac, Lima, Peru.
+In 2016, she was a guest judge in the final Miss Peru 2016 beauty pageant, celebrated in the Ecological Center and Studios of America Television Production, Pachacamac, Lima, Peru.

 Personal life

 In 2005, Mora married her first cousin, Gustavo Mora.
 They later separated.